5-star reviews can make all the difference when it comes to receiving enquiries from HeadBox.

 TOP TIP: If this is for a larger event, diarise a call a few days before the event, or a meeting with the Guest, to run through timings and make sure you are both in agreement and coordinated.

-Remember: These tips aren’t the only way to be a successful Host on the platform.
-But our most successful and positively reviewed Hosts have used these methods time and again.
-Adopting a few of these top tips will ensure that your Guests leave you a glowing review once their event is over.
+Our most successful and positively reviewed Hosts have used these methods time and again.
+Adopting a few of these tips will ensure that your Guests leave your venue happy, and increase your chances of receiving a glowing 5-star review later.

 SIGN UP TO HEADBOX